patwhatev/pe-hexsplash-technical-assessment/README.md

 - Additional/Bonus work
 	- Using a CI tool for automation tests
 	- Give links to automation run via CI (either GH Actions or some other tool)

+## Post-assessment log
+1. Updated the tests to pass
+2. Fixed the e2e and unit test jobs in CI
+3. Tested cacheing to see if successful pipeline times notably decrease